What are sail ears?

 What is the procedure for the operation of the ear contact plastic in Saarbrücken?

-Prior to the operation, it is ensured several times that the best possible conditions for an optimal result are present.
+Before applying the ears, it is ensured several times that the best possible conditions for an optimal result are present.
+You will be informed about the duration of the surgery.
 You will be given medication to relax and suppress the sensation of pain.
 The surgeon injects the local anaesthetic around the ears with the finest cannulas.
-You will hardly notice any of this.
+You’ll hardly notice any of this.

 The surgeon disinfects the ears and facial skin with an alcoholic solution.
 The hair and neck are carefully covered with sterile cloths.
 During the operation, the surgeon checks the symmetry of the ears several times.
 To do this, he carefully turns the head to the side alternately.